Cover photo for Mr Hyman J. Zimmerberg, Phd's Obituary

 also survived by his three children and their partners, Betty Zimmerberg and Dale Fink, Joshua Zimmerberg and Teresa Jones, and Morris Zimmerberg and Iku Fujimatsu.
 Hyman also leaves grandchildren, Julia and Patrick Aziz, Daniel and Sarah Glick, Jessica Zimmerberg-Helms and Seth Applebaum, Jonah Zimmerberg Helms, Rin Fujimatsu, Aaron Zimmerberg, Joseph Zimmerberg, Nathan Zimmerberg, and Jacob Fink.
 In addition are six great-grandchildren, Kaleb Aziz, Jeremiah Aziz, Marisa Aziz, Bella Malvesti, Arthur Glick, and Wren Glick.
 Hyman is also survived by his step-children Robin and Kenny Onufrock and Suzi and Charles Schultz.
 Hyman will also be missed by his nephew Mark and nieces Janet, Susan, Marcia and Laurie, and their partners and children.
 The whole family can recite Uncle Hy’s mathematical jokes and riddles.

-or send flowers to the family in memory of Mr Hyman J. Zimmerberg, Phd, please visit our
+To order memorial trees or send flowers to the family in memory of Mr Hyman J. Zimmerberg, Phd, please visit our flower store.